cybercongress/go-cyber/docs/cyberd.md

 Rank merkle tree can be stored differently:

-_Full tree_ - all subtrees with all leafs and intermediary nodes
+_Full tree_ - all subtrees with all leaves and intermediary nodes
 _Short tree_ - contains only subtrees roots

 The trick is that _full tree_ is only necessary for providing merkle proofs.
-For consensus purposes and updating tree it's enough to have _short tree_.
-To store merkle tree in database use only _short tree_.
-Marshaling of short tree with `n` subtrees (each subtree takes 40 bytes):
+For consensus purposes and updating tree, it's enough to have a _short tree_.
+To store merkle tree in database use only an _short tree_.
+Marshaling of a short tree with `n` subtrees (each subtree takes 40 bytes):

 ```
 <subtree_1_root_hash_bytes><subtree_1_height_bytes>